wongkatew/limber/README.md

-# limber
+# limberWORKING
-COGS 120/CSE 170 Fall 2017 UCSD project.
-Exercise application intended to provide specific exercises to relieve an indicated body pain while circumventing prior injuries and current health conditions.
+Limber for COGS 120/CSE 170 UCSD Fall 2017, the "under construction work in progress" stuff